minhhh/unity-mecanim/readme.md

     * Using Up node: Transition to state or StateMachine
     * Using Entry/Exit nodes: Transition to/from StateMachine.
 This facilitates better reusability
     * Try to only use one way
+* When importing animations, make sure to `Bake into pose` the part where you don't want to move by Root motion.
+Also use `Offset` to fix Average velocity not zero problems, e.g. walking animation that has a X speed